Diplacus aurantiacus

-Diplacus aurantiacus, the sticky monkey-flower or orange bush monkey-flower, is a flowering plant that grows in a subshrub form, native to southwestern North America from southwestern Oregon south through most of California.
-It is a member of the lopseed family, Phrymaceae.
-It was formerly known as Mimulus aurantiacus.
+Diplacus aurantiacus, the sticky monkey-flower or orange bush monkey-flower, is a flowering plant that grows in a subshrub form, native to western North America from southwestern Oregon south through Northern and Central California.
+It is a member of the lopseed family, Phrymaceae, and was formerly known as Mimulus aurantiacus.

 Description

 Diplacus aurantiacus grows up to 1.2 meters (4 feet) tall, has deep green, sticky leaves 3 to 7 centimeters long and up to a centimeter broad and flowering stems that grow vertically.
 The flowers are tubular at the base and about 2 centimeters long with five broad lobes; they occur in a variety of shades from white to red, the most common color being a light orange.
 They are honey plants pollinated by bees and hummingbirds.

 It grows in many climates and will thrive in many types of soil, wet, dry, sandy, or rocky.
 It even grows in serpentine, a soil that most plants have difficulty thriving in because of its unique mineral composition.

 Diplacus aurantiacus is an important host plant for the larvae of the common buckeye butterfly (Junonia coenia) and the variable checkerspot (Euphydryas chalcedona), despite a phenolic resin in the leaves which deter its feeding.
 This resin also helps the plant retain water in dry environments.